valentinacarrizo/valentinacarrizo.github.io/_posts/2021-03-14-learning-jekyl.md

-How brands can become anti-racist:
+## How brands can become anti-racist:

-Brands that benefit from black culture should employ more black people.
+- Brands that benefit from black culture should employ more black people.

-The beneficiaries and power brokers behind multi-million-dollar corporations should donate their own money to charities generously before asking poor people to donate to other poor people.
+- The beneficiaries and power brokers behind multi-million-dollar corporations should donate their own money to charities generously before asking poor people to donate to other poor people.

-Allow black/indigenous employees the opportunity to climb within the business.
+- Allow black/indigenous employees the opportunity to climb within the business.

-Facilitate black/indigenous employees’ access to upskilling courses.
+- Facilitate black/indigenous employees’ access to upskilling courses.

-Equal pay across your organisation.
+- Equal pay across your organisation.

-Ensure ethnic diversity across the company.
+- Ensure ethnic diversity across the company.

-Brands should focus on what will have the biggest tangible impact rather than spending money on campaigns that might inspire but have no tangible outcome.
+- Brands should focus on what will have the biggest tangible impact rather than spending money on campaigns that might inspire but have no tangible outcome.

-Measure progress and showcase milestones.
+- Measure progress and showcase milestones.

-Action over words.
+- Action over words.

-Brands should take action to call their government out and push for appropriate action from legislators.
+- Brands should take action to call their government out and push for appropriate action from legislators.

-Do not continue business as usual during a crisis.
+- Do not continue business as usual during a crisis.

-Brands should seek to educate their employees and customers always, not only during times of crisis.
+- Brands should seek to educate their employees and customers always, not only during times of crisis.

-Do not exploit human suffering for commercial gain.
+- Do not exploit human suffering for commercial gain.
 Consider ceasing to post product images on Instagram during a human rights crisis.
 Consider not driving sales when efforts could be better spent donating to a charity.

-Pay a living wage to garment workers.
+- Pay a living wage to garment workers.

-Be mindful of which celebrities and influencers they are associated with.
+- Be mindful of which celebrities and influencers they are associated with.
 Do not support individuals who do not actively donate and protest such issues.

-Retailers should stock black/indigenous-owned businesses.
+- Retailers should stock black/indigenous-owned businesses.

-Aspiring professionals:
+## Aspiring professionals:

-As a consumer, email your favourite brands or comment on their posts and ask them what they are doing specifically to pursue change.
+- As a consumer, email your favourite brands or comment on their posts and ask them what they are doing specifically to pursue change.
 Are they employing Indigenous people and supporting Indigenous businesses?

-At a job interview when you get a moment to ask questions of your potential employer, ask them what kind of things they do internally to promote an anti-racist functioning, and if they are open to continuing and expanding these efforts.
+- At a job interview when you get a moment to ask questions of your potential employer, ask them what kind of things they do internally to promote an anti-racist functioning, and if they are open to continuing and expanding these efforts.

-RESOURCES:
+# Resources

+Netflix:

-Netflix: When They See Us
+- When They See Us

 Books:

-Have Black Lives Ever Mattered by Mumia Abu-Jamal
+- Have Black Lives Ever Mattered by Mumia Abu-Jamal

-The Hate U Give by Angie Thomas
+- The Hate U Give by Angie Thomas

-How to Be an Antiracist by Ibram X. Kendi
+- How to Be an Antiracist by Ibram X. Kendi

-White Fragility: Why it’s so hard for white people to talk about racism, by Robin DiAngelo
+- White Fragility: Why it’s so hard for white people to talk about racism, by Robin DiAngelo

 Instagram: